 The Figure of the Buddha

 Both systems regard Nirvana or mergence in the Absolute as a primary goal of practice.
-However in the Buddhist tradition, particularly the Theravadin, Nirvana is generally described only negatively as cessation.
+However in the Buddhist tradition, Nirvana is generally described only negatively as cessation.
 It is given no positive appellations.
 In the Vedic tradition Nirvana is described in a positive way as mergence into Brahman or Sacchidananda, Being-Consciousness-Bliss, the realization of the infinite and eternal Self, called Brahma Nirvana.
 Yet both systems agree that this truth transcends all concepts.
 Vedanta describes Nirvana as freedom or liberation (Moksha).
 This term does not occur in Buddhism which does not accept the existence of any soul that can be liberated.

 Devotion and Compassion